 - (1) Walk around your HYUNDAI truck and check for water, oil or hydraulic leakage.
-Examine truck for obvious damage. - (2) Check overhead guard, backrest, forks, mast and lift chains for crack or obvious damage. - (3) If any damage or leaks are detected contact your HYUNDAI dealer or tire repair shop.
+Examine truck for obvious damage. - (2) Check overhead guard, backrest and forks for crack or obvious damage. - (3) If any damage or leaks are detected contact your HYUNDAI dealer or tire repair shop.